SarahCreager/reading-note/html.md

 # What is Wireframe?
-Wireframe is a simple rough draft of format of a site, app, or product.
+Wireframe is a simple rough draft of the format of a site, app, or product.
 It uses simple diagrams and text to create a visual guide for the framework of the site, with a focus on how the designer wants the user to process the content of the site.
 There are no colors or detailed design elements with wireframe.

 ## Wireframe Examples
 * Wireframes can be drawn on paper or a whiteboard.